augmented-fantasy/csr-demo/README.md

 Install dependencies: `npm i`

-Copy the `amplify_outputs.json` file to the root folder of your project to connect to existing AWS backend resources.
+Copy the `amplify_outputs.json` and `.env` files to the root folder of your project.

 Start the development server: `npm run dev` Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.